lakonethr/web/content/contact.en.md

 menu: 'main'
 ---

 We’re always there for technical support.
-For other enquiries, and potential partnerships, reach out to us during the following working hours:
+For other enquiries, and potential partnerships; reach out to us during the following working hours:

 | Day       | Working Hours |
 | --------- | ------------- |